 No Substantial Change from Previous Analysis: The proposed Project would consist of the annexation of 144.8 acres into the City of Chino boundaries.
-No development or construction would occur within the Annexation Area as part of the Project; however, residential land uses already are allowed within the Annexation Area by the Area's existing San Bernardino County Countywide Plan land use designations and San Bernardino County zoning district classifications and, also, are planned by the GPU.
-Future development within the Annexation Area would be subject to all applicable State and local policies, regulations, and plans related to energy or energy efficiency, and there are no components of the proposed Project that have the potential to conflict with such policies, regulations, or plans.
+No development would occur within the Annexation Area as part of the Project; however, residential land uses already are allowed by the Site's existing San Bernardino County General Plan land use designations and zoning classifications and, also, are planned by the GPU.
+Future development within the Annexation Area would be subject to all applicable policies, regulations, and plans related to energy or energy efficiency, and there are no components of the proposed Project that have the potential to conflict with such policies, regulations, or plans.
 No impact would occur.
 Therefore, the Project would not result in any new significant impacts not already analyzed in the GPU EIR or increase the severity of a significant impact as previously identified and analyzed in the GPU EIR.